 Mr S. R. Nathan (Lifetime Achievement)

-Mr S. R. Nathan, the former President of Singapore belongs to the pioneer batch of social work students who graduated with a Diploma in Social Studies in 1954 from the University of Malaya.
+Mr S. R. Nathan, the former President of Singapore, belongs to the pioneer batch of social work students who graduated with a Diploma in Social Studies in 1954 from the University of Malaya.

-He first began his career as a medical social worker then as a seaman's welfare officer.
-At a critical period of Singapore's history before our independence in 1965, he served as a trade union mediator.
+He first began his career as a medical social worker then as a seaman’s welfare officer.
+At a critical period of Singapore’s history before our Independence in 1965, he served as a trade union mediator.
 Thereafter, he had a very distinguished 50-year career in civil service, notably in the Foreign Affairs and Defence Ministries, and as a Diplomat.
 He was Permanent Secretary of the Ministry of Home Affairs, Director of the Security and Intelligence Division of the Ministry of Defence, Permanent Secretary of the Ministry of Foreign Affairs, High Commissioner to Malaysia, Ambassador to the United States of America, Ambassador-at-Large, and Director of the Institute of Defence and Strategic Studies.
-At an age when most people contemplate retirement, he served two terms of Presidency and is Singapore's longest serving President, from 1999 to 2011.
+At an age when most people contemplate retirement, he served two terms of Presidency and is Singapore’s longest serving President, from 1999 to 2011.

-Mr Nathan's journey from humble beginnings to the highest office in the land was one marked by unexpected turns and formidable challenges.
-His motivation on this journey stems from a clear and strong sense of duty, where, in his own words, his "conscience" was his "compass."
-Whether it was campaigning for the welfare of seafarers in the 1950s, negotiating during the Laju incident of 1974 with hijackers who have entered Singapore waters with the intent of blowing up major oil installations on Pulau Bukum, or founding the President's Challenge in 2000 to encourage people of all ages and from all walks of life to strength "the spirit of community caring and volunteerism," Mr Nathan walked the talk with courage and compassion, as a pioneer, leader and doer.
+Mr Nathan’s journey from humble beginnings to the highest office in the land was one marked by unexpected turns and formidable challenges.
+His motivation on this journey stems from a clear and strong sense of duty, where, in his own words, his “conscience” was his “compass”.
+Whether it was campaigning for the welfare of seafarers in the 1950s, negotiating during the Laju incident of 1974 with hijackers who have entered Singapore waters with the intention of blowing up major oil installations on Pulau Bukum, or founding the President’s Challenge in 2000 to encourage people of all ages and from all walks of life to strengthen “the spirit of community caring and volunteerism,” Mr Nathan walked the talk with courage and compassion, as a pioneer, leader and doer.

 For Mr Nathan, the opportunity of a university education is to be seized upon and made full use of in order to prepare for life.
 His links with NUS and FASS began in 1952 when he enrolled at the Faculty of Arts, University of Malaya.
 Not only was he an outstanding student, Mr Nathan’s passion for social causes led him to conduct research on gritty issues.
 His final year dissertation revealed that lodging-house keepers were running a system which amounted to debt enslavement of Asian seamen awaiting their next shipboard employment.
 These findings attracted the attention of the government, and eventually led to the setting up of the Asian Seamen’s Registry.